 Transferring the land from Single Limited Company to the physical owner of the company and closing the company down

-For that purpose, on the first place, the company must be kept up to date accountancy over the years – submitting Tax return, publishing the financial reports in the Trade register, etc.
+For the purpose of closing down the company, on the first place, the company must be kept up to date accountancy over the years – submitting tax return, publishing the financial reports in the Trade register, etc.

-If the transfer is made through a sale purchase deal (from the company to the physical person owner of the same company) it is necessary to be kept the “Regulation for the market prices of the immovable properties”.
-As it is a sale purchase deal the physical person must pay a purchase price to the company, although the owner of the company and the buyer of the land is the same person.
+The transfer of the land from the Single Limited Liability Company to the physical person (in most of the cases it is the same person) must be done through a legal transaction- it could be sale purchase, donation, etc. If it is a sale purchase deal, the physical person must pay a purchase price to the company, although the owner of the company and the buyer of the land is the same person.
 The purchase price must be accounted from the company as an income of the company as well as the taxes over the purchase price must be paid from the company.

 Prepared by “Valova and Angelova ”law firm